Back to blog

 Case Study: From Invisible to Top 3 in the Local Pack for a Multi-Location Brand

 Multi-location brands often struggle because consistency and local relevance pull in opposite directions.
-This case study explains how one brand improved Top 3 local pack visibility without flattening every location into the same template.
+This case study explains how one brand improved Top 3 local pack visibility without flattening every location into the same template or hiding weak markets inside brand-level averages.

 The problem multi-location brands face